mlamanuzzi/developingdataproducts/index.md

 This project was created to fulfill the requirements of the Developing Data Products Coursera course from Johns Hopkins University.

-1. Edit YAML front matter
-2. Write using R Markdown
-3. Use an empty line followed by three dashes to separate slides!
+The purpose of the project was to get familiar with developing an interactive Shiny application and reprodicible pitch using Slidify.

 --- .class #id

 ## Summary of Data

 The data was extracted from the 1974 Motor Trend US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973-74 models).
-The qualitative variables such as number of cylinders and gears were converted to factors.

 ```r